MajorcaDevs/mdbackup/docs/quick-start.md

 python -m virtualenv .venv
 ```

+!!!
+Note
-> Note: `python` here it is referred to the python 3 executable.
+    `python` here it is referred to the python 3 executable.
 In some platforms will be `python3`.

 Once the environment is created, we must "activate" it: